cert-manager/website/content/en/docs/usage/certificate.md

 `cert-manager` will automatically renew issued certificates.
 It will calculate _when_ to renew a certificate based on certificate's duration and a 'renewBefore' value which specifies _how long_ before expiry a certificate should be renewed.

 `spec.duration` and `spec.renewBefore` fields on a `Certificate` can be used to specify custom duration and 'renewBefore' values for a certificate.
 Default values for these fields are 90 days and 30 days respectively.
 Some issuers might be configured to only issue certificates with a set duration, so the actual duration may be different.
-Minimum value for `spec.duration` is 1h and minimum value for `spec.renewBefore` is 5min.
+Minimum value for `spec.duration` is 1 hour and minimum value for `spec.renewBefore` is 5 minutes.
-It is also required that `spec.duration` > `spec.renewBefore` so if you set `spec.duration` to a value smaller than 30 days (720h) you will also need to set `spec.renewBefore` to some smaller value.
+It is also required that `spec.duration` > `spec.renewBefore` so if you set `spec.duration` to a value smaller than 30 days (720 hours) you will also need to set `spec.renewBefore` to some smaller value.

 Once a certificate has been issued, `cert-manager` will calculate _how long_ before expiry a cert should be renewed using the formula `min(spec.renewBefore, actual_duration / 3)` and use this value to calculate _when_ a certificate should be renewed. `Certifcate`'s `status.RenewalTime` field will then be set to the time when renewal will be attempted.